TheLope/clue-tags/docs/bank/index.md

 # Bank Tags

-Bank Tag Layouts and screenshots of recommended gear setups for all clues
+Recommended gear setups with Bank Tag Layouts for all tiers

 ## How To